psf/policies/docs/python.org/code-of-conduct/Procedures-for-Reporting-Incidents.md

       * Python Code of Conduct WG Member
       * <drew@defna.org>

 You can also contact any member of the Python Software Foundation [Board of Directors](https://www.python.org/psf/members/#board-of-directors) to make a report.
-Certain gatherings and online fora, will have additional lead responders for the purpose of helping address incidents in particular PSF-affiliated spaces.
+Certain gatherings and online fora will have additional lead responders for the purpose of helping address incidents in particular PSF-affiliated spaces.

 ## Report Data